For RIAs & Portfolio Teams — Transition Path Analysis

 Current practice

-Most concentrated-position transitions are handled with one of a few standard approaches — each of which has well-known limitations when constraints are tight.
+Most concentrated-position transitions are handled with one of a few standard approaches — each of which has well-known limitations when constraints are tight and before a concentrated position analysis RIA review is available.

 Spreadsheet-driven tradeoffs